Flanigan’s Enterprises (NYSEAMERICAN:BDL) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a research report released on Wednesday.
-The firm issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a research report report published on Tuesday.
+The brokerage issued a hold rating on the stock.

-Separately, TheStreet lowered Flanigan’s Enterprises from a b- rating to a c rating in a research note on Monday, January 8th.
+Separately, TheStreet lowered shares of Flanigan’s Enterprises from a b- rating to a c rating in a report on Monday, January 8th.

-Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last posted its quarterly earnings data on Wednesday, February 14th.
-The company reported $0.06 EPS for the quarter.
-The business had revenue of $45.14 million for the quarter.
+Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last posted its quarterly earnings results on Wednesday, February 14th.
+The company reported $0.06 earnings per share (EPS) for the quarter.
 Flanigan’s Enterprises had a return on equity of 4.65% and a net margin of 1.96%.
+The firm had revenue of $45.14 million during the quarter.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Royal Bank of Canada boosted its holdings in Flanigan’s Enterprises by 11.4% during the third quarter.
-Royal Bank of Canada now owns 4,900 shares of the company’s stock valued at $125,000 after purchasing an additional 500 shares in the last quarter.
-UBS Group AG boosted its holdings in shares of Flanigan’s Enterprises by 135.9% in the 3rd quarter.
-UBS Group AG now owns 1,031 shares of the company’s stock worth $26,000 after acquiring an additional 594 shares in the last quarter.
-Tower Research Capital LLC TRC boosted its holdings in shares of Flanigan’s Enterprises by 305.7% in the 2nd quarter.
-Tower Research Capital LLC TRC now owns 856 shares of the company’s stock worth $26,000 after acquiring an additional 645 shares in the last quarter.
-BlackRock Inc. boosted its holdings in shares of Flanigan’s Enterprises by 41.1% in the 2nd quarter.
-BlackRock Inc. now owns 3,033 shares of the company’s stock worth $93,000 after acquiring an additional 884 shares in the last quarter.
-Finally, Bridgeway Capital Management LLC boosted its holdings in shares of Flanigan’s Enterprises by 3.0% in the 4th quarter.
-Bridgeway Capital Management LLC now owns 32,840 shares of the company’s stock worth $845,000 after acquiring an additional 960 shares in the last quarter.
+A number of institutional investors have recently modified their holdings of the business.
+Royal Bank of Canada boosted its position in shares of Flanigan’s Enterprises by 11.4% during the 3rd quarter.
+Royal Bank of Canada now owns 4,900 shares of the company’s stock worth $125,000 after purchasing an additional 500 shares in the last quarter.
+UBS Group AG grew its position in shares of Flanigan’s Enterprises by 135.9% during the third quarter.
+UBS Group AG now owns 1,031 shares of the company’s stock worth $26,000 after buying an additional 594 shares in the last quarter.
+Tower Research Capital LLC TRC boosted its holdings in Flanigan’s Enterprises by 305.7% in the second quarter.
+Tower Research Capital LLC TRC now owns 856 shares of the company’s stock worth $26,000 after purchasing an additional 645 shares during the period.
+BlackRock Inc. lifted its stake in Flanigan’s Enterprises by 41.1% in the second quarter.
+BlackRock Inc. now owns 3,033 shares of the company’s stock valued at $93,000 after buying an additional 884 shares during the last quarter.
+Finally, Bridgeway Capital Management LLC lifted its stake in Flanigan’s Enterprises by 3.0% in the fourth quarter.
+Bridgeway Capital Management LLC now owns 32,840 shares of the company’s stock valued at $845,000 after buying an additional 960 shares during the last quarter.
 11.03% of the stock is owned by institutional investors and hedge funds.

 About Flanigan’s Enterprises